-At the time, only geographical maps were available and motorists could not determine which track would be suitable for their cars.
+At the time, only geographical maps were available, and motorists could not determine which track would be suitable for their cars.
 Dent is credited with producing the first road map for motorists in the State.

 The next problem was that there was no system for signage at intersections.
-The Government did not see it was one of their responsibilities.
+The Government did not see it as one of their responsibilities.
 It is not generally known that the RAC took responsibility for erecting directional signs on country roads for many years, First it was the members themselves who erected and maintained the signs and later the RAC patrols took on the job.

 August Knapp wrote of Dent that: “The really useful work, that is, useful to motorists was done by Mr. Cecil Dent who erected directional signs wherever he travelled in the country.”

 Western Australia’s most celebrated international motorsports star prefers driving at absurd speeds on dirt tracks only with a few metres from 400 years old jarrah trees to circuit racing.

 Ross Dunkerton entered his first rally at 17 years of age in a Morris Minor.
 Spurred on by his champion older brother Jeffery, he went on to become our State’s most successful rally river.

 Between 1962 and 1973, Dunkerton won 16 state events, 14 of them in a row, and the WA state title for the first four times in 1971.

 When the Australian Rally Championship came to WA for the first time in 1974, Dunkerton entered as a privateer in a Datsun 240Z.
 He came second but in 1975, still a privateer, he bought a new Datsun 260Z for $4,000 and beat factory teams from Holden and Datsun to win the National title.